 Introduction: How to Balance a Chemical Equation

 A chemical equation is the chemical formula that provides the information of the elements and molecules that are reacting as well as the molecules that are being produced from that reaction.
 The Law of Conservation of Mass states that the mass of the reactants must balance the mass of the products.
-To meet the requirements of the Law of Conservation of Mass, to balance a chemical equation, the atoms of both the elements and compounds on the reactant side (left side) and product side (right side) must be equal to each other.
+To balance a chemical equation, the atoms of both the elements and molecules on the reactant side (left side) and product side (right side) must be equal to each other.

 In this instructable, you will understand and learn how to balance a chemical equation.